Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

             fog-allowed: true
             dust-allowed: true
 ```
-You can find a list of supported parameters in the config.json provided by DCS-real-weather.
+You can find a list of supported parameters in the config.json provided by DCS-real-weather.<br>
+**DCSServerBot only supports DCS Real Weather Updater versions from 1.9.0 upwards.**

 ### Lardoon
 [Lardoon](https://github.com/b1naryth1ef/lardoon) is another web-server-based application that provides a nice search